• Skip to primary navigation

 Add the bison, salt, and pepper to the dutch oven.
 Use a wooden spoon to break it up and sear the meat.
 Cook for 8 minutes.
 Wash your hands.

-At this point, our son ducked out of the learning tower to wash his hands after handling the meat.
+At this point, Noah ducked out of the learning tower to wash his hands after handling the meat.
 They can hop in and out of the learning tower really easily and I like that it provides a sturdy platform to stand on.
 This way, they can focus their attention on the stove and not their feet.

 7. Add Tomato Paste, Cumin, Coriander, Paprika, Cayenne, and Diced Tomatoes